lashifrin/ejabberd-modules/mod_multicast/trunk/README.txt

 	-------

 1. Compile the module.
-2. Copy the binary file to ejabberd ebin directory.
+2. Copy the binary files to ejabberd ebin directory.
 3. Edit ejabberd.cfg and add the module to the list of modules:
   {mod_multicast, []},
 4. Start ejabberd.